Aambala: Plot

-Periya Ponnu believes the kidnapping was by Pasupathy (Pradeep Rawat), the MLA and ex-servant of Aalavanthan's family.
+Periya Ponnu believes Pasupathy, the MLA and ex-servant of Aalavanthan's family, committed the kidnapping.
 Periya Ponnu decides to run against him in the next election.
 Pasupathy sends men to kill the aunts, but the brothers save them, disguised as police officers.
 Using this disguise, the trio gains access to their aunts' house.
-There, their uncles (Abhishek, Sriman, Gowtham Sundararajan) help facilitate the brothers' affection to their daughters.
+There, their uncles help facilitate the brothers' affection for their daughters.
 The trio succeeds in gaining the daughters' love.

-Pasupathy provokes Periya Ponnu by wagering that if he loses to her, he will work at her home as a servant, but if she loses, her daughter Maya will marry his son (Rajeev Govinda Pillai).
+Pasupathy provokes Periya Ponnu by wagering that if he loses to her, he will work at her home as a servant, but if she loses, her daughter Maya will marry his son.
 Using his knowledge of politics, Saravanan helps his aunt gain popularity.
-However, a few days before the elections, the aunts find out that Saravanan's father is their brother Aalavanthan, who they believe killed their father.
+However, a few days before the elections, the aunts find out that Saravanan's father is their estranged brother Aalavanthan, whom they believe killed their father.
 Their hatred towards Aalavanthan results in them getting Saravanan and his brothers arrested.

-Aalavanthan is hurt by his sisters' harsh words at him.
-He suffers a heart attack and is hospitalised.
-As Saravanan and his brothers are stuck in jail, his aunt has lost her popularity, due to Pasupathy's manipulation.
-Saravanan calls Rajasekhar, who bails out the brothers, and inadvertently exposes Pasupathy's dirty tricks.
-Refusing to lose, Pasupathy tries to bribe people to vote for him, but Saravanan and Kumaran foil his plan, giving Periya Ponnu the edge.
-Pasupathy arrives at the home to kill the family and take Maya, but Maya already escaped to elope with Saravanan.
+His sisters' harsh words hurt Aalavanthan who suffers a heart attack and becomes hospitalized.
+While Saravanan and his brothers are in jail, his aunt loses popularity due to Pasupathy's devious manipulation.
+Saravanan calls Rajasekhar, who bails out the brothers and exposes Pasupathy's dirty tricks.
+To avoid defeat, Pasupathy tries to bribe people to vote for him, but Saravanan and Kumaran foil his plan, giving Periya Ponnu the edge.
+Pasupathy arrives at the home to kill the family and take Maya, but Maya has already escaped to elope with Saravanan.
 Saravanan, though, insists they go back.
-A furious Pasupathy reveals that he was the one who killed Aalavanthan's father, not Aalavanthan.
+A furious Pasupathy reveals that he was the one who killed Aalavanthan's father, and framed Aalavanthan.
 He attacks Periya Ponnu just as Maya and Saravanan return.
 Saravanan fights Pasupathy and his son.
-At last, when Pasupathy goes to get his men, he finds that all the men assembled were the gang members of Saravanan, which definitely defeating him.
-The family reunites, and celebrate the weddings of all three brothers to their cousins.
+At last, when Pasupathy goes to get his men, he finds that all the men assembled are Saravanan's gang members, which defeats him.
+The family reunites and celebrates the three brothers' weddings with their cousins.